Introduction

 Harriers & Accipiters

-Harriers and accipiters hunt Utah’s winter landscapes in different ways—one floats low over open fields, the other strikes fast through trees.
-Learn where to find them and what clues matter most.
+Harriers and accipiters hunt Utah’s winter landscapes in different ways—one floats low over fields, the other strikes through trees.
+Where to find them.

 Corvids

-Corvids—jays, magpies, crows, ravens, and nutcrackers—are among the smartest birds in Utah.
-Learn where to find them, what to listen for, and the key clues that help you tell raven from crow.
+Corvids—jays, magpies, crows, ravens, and nutcrackers—are some of Utah’s smartest birds.
+Learn where to find them and how to tell a raven from a crow.

 Sea Ducks